wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

 {% include _toc.html %}

-Several Azure services are related to all the monitoring done within Azure:
+Several Azure services are related to all the monitoring happening within Azure:
    * <a href="#Monitor">Azure Monitor</a>
    * <a href="#Log_Analytics">Log Analytics</a> <a href="#LA_Workspaces">Workspaces</a>
    * <a href="#Security_Center">Azure Security Center</a>